 I happily ordered a Diet Coke and some grits, straining to hear the woman’s response.
-(Sidenote: The southern accent is terrible in some places.
+(Sidenote: I need to work on understanding accents.
 A cashier at Milo’s in Alabama asked me if I wanted “Per-uh-ckles” on my burger and it took me three times to understand.
-What makes this worse is that Judson, Will, and Alana all understood but instead stood around entertained by my inability to decipher the language she was speaking.)
+What makes this worse is that Judson, Will, and Alana all understood but instead stood around entertained by my inability to understand.)

 “Grits and Diet Coke,” she typed.
 A moment later, her manager came out and stared at the screen with unconcealed amusement.